Undergraduate Academic Policies

 Students may declare an academic major when applying for admission to the University or they may enter without having chosen a specific major.
 Students are required to declare an academic major no later than the semester they are completing 60 credits, which is typically the fourth semester.
 Students who fail to declare a major after completing 60 credits are not eligible to register for any subsequent semester until a major is declared.
 Transfer students with 60 or more credits must declare a major by the end of their first full-time semester.

 According to the US Department of Veterans Affairs, students who are receiving veterans’ benefits and who have not declared an academic major, cannot be certified beyond their sophomore year, unless a major is declared.
 Only “General Education” courses can be certified prior to the declaration of a major.
-[2018 VA School Certifying Official Handbook]
+[2024 VA School Certifying Official Handbook]

 In the event that a student chooses a major or changes a major after being admitted to Plymouth State University, the student needs to file a Declaration or Change of Academic Major and/or Option form with the registrar’s office.
 This form requires the signature of the department chair/ designee of the new major.
 Once this form is complete, the student should return the form to the registrar’s office for processing.
 Typically, a new advisor from the new major department is either chosen by the student or assigned.

 Major/Option Declaration forms are available on the registrar’s office website.
 Major/Option Declaration forms are also used to declare options within a major.
 Options must be chosen within some majors, whereas in others the options are entirely elective.
 In either event, the procedure for completing the form is the same as that outlined above in regard to declaring the major itself.
 Where there are several options available within a major, it is advisable for students to choose the one that best suits their interests rather than to pursue several overlapping options jointly.
 If a student does choose to pursue a second or subsequent option, at least 12 credits must be different from the first option.
 To complete an option a student uses the same catalog as the major.
-The completion of options is noted on students’ transcripts.
+The completion of options is noted on students’ transcript.

 To declare an academic minor or academic certificate, the student needs to file an Academic Minor/Certificate Declaration form.
 This form requires the signatures of the student’s advisor and an appropriate representative of the department or council offering the minor or certificate.
 Completed forms are returned to the registrar’s office.
 Minors are not stand-alone programs.
 Minors may only be pursued while the student is enrolled in their degree program and cannot be finished or awarded after the student has earned their degree.